YanikaD/FlameGuardDispatch/README.md

 <b>Response</b>

-The effect and particular analysis parts of the platform can help the government, organization and normal people to manage the situation of fire.
-Moreover, they can see the effect of wildfire not only in agriculture and building but also their health because of the chemical particular from the burning.
+The effect and gas emission analysis parts of the platform can help the government, organization and normal people to manage the situation of fire.
+Moreover, they can see the effect of wildfire not only in agriculture and building but also their health because of the burning chemicals.

 ## Limitations
 1. There are many lines of GeoJson format so when we added it into our script, it takes times.
 2. Many fire points from 2012-2023 so we needed to aggregate them all into 1 attribute in order to do a hotspot analysis of 11 years
-3. The dataset of Chemical gass from open sources are available only daily so we have to visualize them daily instead of yearly(2012-2023).
+3. The dataset of Chemical gas from open sources are available only daily so we have to visualize them daily instead of yearly(2012-2023).
-4. The dataset of Chemical gass from open sourecs are stored by 1 year/chemical/county so it quiet hard to download a bunch of data then we selected onl year 2022.
+4. The dataset of Chemical gas from open sourecs are stored as 1 year/chemical/county so it is quiet hard to download a bunch of data then we selected onl year 2022.
 5. We could only deploy our web application locally at the moment.
 6. It took some time to do our data preparation since we have data formats shapefile, csv and geoJson.
-7. There is a difficulty of setting geoJson marker styles.
+7. There is a difficulty in setting geoJson marker styles.
 8. The version of Leaflet that can support routing function are quiet old.
 So, we have to use plain JavaScript.